 A hike to Zugspitze – what it is like

-Zugspitze is the highest mountain in Germany (2962 meters) and it is not an extraordinary beautiful hike, but a very challenging one.
-And a very diversified one.
+Zugspitze is the highest mountain in Germany (2962 meters) and it is a highlight for every hiker.
+The hiking trail itself is very diversified, but also very challenging.
 I especially liked this hike because it was my first hike of more days and felt kind of like a big adventure, to carry all the stuff you need for the night etc. And I loved the view from the top.
 Because you can see my favourite lake in the world, Lake Eibsee, from above, which is breathtaking.

 Summary of the hike to Zugspitze:

 Distance: 21 kilometres

 Difference in Altitude: 2270 meters

 Duration: 13 hours in 2 – 3 days